dccuchile/wefe/doc/contribute.rst

                     on each word.
 In the case of specifying a function, it overrides the default preprocessor (i.e., the previous options stop working).

-                A list of preprocessor options allows to search for several variants of the words into the model.
+                A list of preprocessor options allows searching for several variants of the words into the model.
 For example, the preprocessors ``[{}, {"lowercase": True, "strip_accents": True}]``
                 ``{}`` allows first to search for the original words in the vocabulary of the model.